agarciaschanz/CaseStudy-/README.md

 #### Next Steps
 - [x] Update existing technology and software
-- [x] No new software to be implemented
+- [x] No new technology or software to be implemented
 - [x] Revise code in Python to ensure accessibility
 - [x] Design code to meet parameters of building brand image and incentivzation
 - [x] Launch new code for intitatives along with any fututre software updates.